mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ## Summary

-Websites that use Stripe to collect payment must include Stripe's JavaScript library within their application.
+Websites that use Stripe to collect payment usually include Stripe's JavaScript library within their application.
 Integrating it according to Stripe's documentation causes the library to share user tracking data with Stripe throughout the user's browsing session, even on pages that do not interact with Stripe or display payment forms.
 This data includes:

 * Full URLs of each page the user visits, including query parameters and URL fragments
 * Timings of how quickly the user moves their mouse during browsing